Anoka-Ramsey Community College

 Subsection i.
 Any administrative staff of the college may submit a proposed amendment to the appropriate committee.

-Subsection i.
+Subsection ii.
 Any Senator may submit a proposed amendment to the Constitution committee for consideration.

-Subsection ii.
-Any student may submit a proposed amendment to the CSS, if a petition supporting the amendment has signatures of seventy-five (75) students, or five (5%) percent of the student body full-year enrollment (FYE), whichever is fewer.

 Subsection iii.
+Any student may submit a proposed amendment to the CSS, if a petition supporting the amendment has signatures of fifty (50)students, or five (5%) percent of the student body full-year enrollment (FYE), whichever is fewer.

+Subsection iv.
 A proposed amendment must be presented to the CSS at least one meeting prior to the vote on the amendment.

 Section B. Amendment Requirements: